hsutter/cppfront/README.md

     clang++-12 cppfront.cpp -std=c++20 -o cppfront

+### CMake support

+    Alternatively the code can be build using CMake.
+The build directory will contain the regression test scripts.

 ## How do I build my `.cpp2` file?

 Run `cppfront your.cpp2`, then run the generated `your.cpp` through any major C++20 compiler after putting `/cppfront/include` in the path so it can find `cpp2util.h`.